I was hitting this error quite regularly when Claude Code attempted git operations (git add / git checkout / git commit / etc.):

 Object Caching API

-Difference between wp_cache_add
+Difference between wp_cache_add and wp_cache_set?

-If the value already exists, add
+If the value already exists, add will bail; set will override.

 A few other intricacies as well, although, don’t worry about them unless you’re building really big sites.